Ministerial Conference: Twelfth ministerial conference

 The agreement to host the 12th WTO Ministerial Conference in Nur-Sultan, Kazakhstan was signed on 30 October 2019.
 The Ministerial Conference was scheduled for 8–11 June 2020, but was postponed and took place in June 2022 in Geneva, Switzerland, due to the COVID-19 pandemic.
 It ran from 12 to 17 June 2022: although it was initially scheduled to end on 15 June, the meeting was extended by two days to allow more time for negotiations.

 Thirteenth ministerial conference

 Two proposals were received to host the thirteenth Ministerial Conference, from Cameroon and from the United Arab Emirates (UAE).
 It took place in Abu Dhabi, United Arab Emirates, from 26 February to 2 March 2024, and was chaired by Thani bin Ahmed Al Zeyoudi, the UAE's Minister of State for Foreign Trade.
 A concluding Ministerial Declaration was issued on the final day of the conference.

 Fourteenth ministerial conference

-MC14 is scheduled to take place during March 2026, with Cameroon provisionally (as of October 2024) confirmed as the venue.
+The WTO's 14th Ministerial Conference took place in Yaoundé, Cameroon from 26 March to 29 March 2026.